pfenninglab/halLiftover-postprocessing/README.md

 ```
 halAlignmentDepth --outWiggle [alignmentDepthFileName] [cactusFileName] [speciesName]
 ```
+This can require up to 8 gigabytes.
 This can take a long time (days), and these files take up a few gigabytes, so, if you are in the Pfenning Lab, find out if someone else in the lab has already done this for your species of interest before doing this.

 2. Convert the alignment depth file from a wig file to a bigwigh file:
 ```